This course is open for applications.

 |Year||Written exam assessment||Coursework assessment||Practical exam assessment||% check|

-When you complete this degree, you can register as a social worker with the Health and Care Professions Council.
+When you complete this degree, you will be eligible to apply for registration as a social worker with the Health and Care Professions Council.
 You'll need to do this to practise social work in England.

 Students who go on work experience tend to graduate with better degrees.
 Experience also hones your skills, industry knowledge and professional network, making you a sought after graduate.